mahesh-dilip/RevGeniCRMProject/README.md

 To test the application:

+1. **Dashboard**:
+   - Visit homepage and verify metrics load correctly
+   - Check that quick actions navigate to correct pages

-1. **AI Lead Generation**:
+2. **AI Lead Generation**:
    - Try: "SaaS companies in London with 50-200 employees"
+   - Review the results page
+   - Deselect some companies, add others
-   - Check that companies are created with confidence scores
+   - Verify selected companies are created with confidence scores
-   - Verify duplicate detection works
+   - Try adding the same companies again to test duplicate detection

+3. **Company Management**:
+   - View company detail page
+   - Navigate between tabs (Overview, People, Deals, Activity)
+   - Add a person from the People tab
+   - Add an event from quick actions

+4. **People Management**:
+   - Navigate to People page
+   - Search for a contact by name or email
+   - Add a new person
+   - Verify they appear on the company detail page

+5. **Events & Activities**:
+   - Create different event types (call, email, meeting, task, note)
+   - Filter by status (pending/completed)
+   - Filter by type
+   - Mark a task as complete
+   - Verify events appear on company timeline

-2. **Pipeline Management**:
+6. **Pipeline Management**:
    - Create a deal from a company
    - Move deal to "Demo" stage
    - Verify automated task creation

-3. **Email Sequences**:
-   - Create a simple sequence
-   - Enroll a company
+   - Check that events appear on company activity tab

+7. **Email Sequences**:
-   - Create a deal and verify sequence pauses
+   - Create a multi-step sequence
+   - Add 3-4 email steps with delays
+   - Configure automation settings
+   - Verify sequence appears in list

 ## 📝 Environment Variables Reference